-Martin A. Nowak, writer for Scientific American and author of “Why We Help: The Evolution of Cooperation” argues that human cooperation may falter at times but it always finds a way to prevail.
+Martin A. Nowak, writer for Scientific American and author of “Why We Help: The Evolution of Cooperation” argues that human cooperation may falter at times, but it always finds a way to prevail.
 Nowak inquires, “Why is selfless behavior such a pervasive phenomenon?”
 He responds, “instead of opposing competition, cooperation has operated alongside it from the get-go… Life is therefore not just a struggle for survival – it is also, one might say, a snuggle for survival.”

 Nowak goes on to explain that cooperation can take several forms.
 Specifically, he lists five particularly prevalent types of cooperation that humans – and really all organisms – should take to heart.
-As you explore these different types of cooperation consider if, and how, you practice these in the varying environments and communities you are a part of, and which forms you experience most often and most deeply.
+As you explore these different types of cooperation consider if, and how, you practice these in the varying environments, relationships, and communities you are a part of, and which forms you experience most often and most deeply.

 The Five Types of Cooperation:

 1. Direct Reciprocity: This cooperation model is extremely common and applies to people that encounter each other repeatedly, think: family, close friends, coworkers etc. It occurs when one person performs a favor or selfless act for the other, after which, at a later point in time, the person that received the favor returns the gesture to the original party.
 A kind act is repaid to you with a kind act.
 This type of relationship is a partnership in which the benefits are mutually shared, as is the responsibility to foster the relationship with acts of kindness.